ligurio/swebok-v3/1_software_requirements.md

 #### 1.4.
 Emergent Properties

-Some requirements represent emergent properties of software that is, requirements that can- not be addressed by a single component but that depend on how all the software components interoperate.
+Some requirements represent emergent properties of software that is, requirements that cannot be addressed by a single component but that depend on how all the software components interoperate.
 The throughput requirement for a call center would, for example, depend on how the telephone system, information system, and the operators all interacted under actual operating